 Then the war began, between France, Austria, and Prussia, in 1792 and the radical Jacobin leader Maximilien de Robespierre called for the removal of the king.
 A series of horrific massacres in Paris led the Assembly to abolish the monarchy.
 The French Republic was established and the king and queen were subsequently arrested.

 In January 1793, King Louis XVI was placed on trial, convicted of treason, and sentenced to death.
 He was summarily executed by guillotine on January 21, 1793.
-Marie was sentenced to death several months later, in October, following the horrifying and bloody Reign of Terror, when tens of thousands of French citizens lost their lives.
-She was put on trial for treason, theft, and for sexual abuse against her own son (perhaps that will be another story for History Hustle on another day).
+Marie was sentenced to death several months later, in October.
+This is following the horrifying and bloody Reign of Terror when tens of thousands of French citizens lost their lives.
+She was put on trial for treason, theft, and sexual abuse against her own son (perhaps that will be another story for History Hustle on another day).
 She was found guilty at the conclusion of the two-day trial by an all-male jury.

 In her last letter, written to her sister-in-law Elisabeth, the night before her death by guillotine, Marie seemed resigned to her fate, writing “I am calm, as people are whose conscience is clear.”
 During her final moments when the priest attending the execution told her to have courage, she replied: